How to Make a Macrame Plant Hanger

 8. Add Your Plant

-Put your pot into the hanger.
-A 5–6 inch pot works perfectly with this design.
+Now you can put your pot into the hanger.
+A 5–6-inch pot will work perfectly with this design.

 Once you place it inside, you are done, your homemade macrame hanger is ready to hang!